Boyd007/C12EmployeeTracker/README.md

-The above criteria is met when the user
+The above criteria is met when the user is able to correctly view and

 # Sample